 Dutch iris forcing doesn’t hurt the plants at all.
 The term “forcing” refers to a process of tricking the bulbs into thinking that bloom time has arrived well before the calendar announces spring.
 You manipulate the bloom time by giving the plants an artificial “winter” period, followed by sun and warmth.

 Dutch iris forcing is a fun winter activity for everybody.
 Successfully forced Dutch iris bulbs brighten your house even when it is dreary outdoors.
 So how to force Dutch iris bulbs indoors?

 How to Force Dutch Iris Bulbs

 The process begins with a session in a cool location.
 Some winter-hardy bulbs, like paperwhite narcissus and amaryllis, can be forced to bloom indoors without a chill period.
-But to grow Dutch iris indoors, the bulbs need a cold period (35-45 F./2-7 C.) that feels like winter.
+To grow Dutch iris indoors though, the bulbs need a cold period of 35 to 45 degrees F. (2-7 C.) that feels like winter.

 The easiest way to accomplish this is to put the bulbs in a self-sealing plastic bag with slightly dampened peat moss for 8 to 12 weeks in the refrigerator or an unheated garage.
 This provides the required dormancy period for forced Dutch iris bulbs.

 Once the dormancy period is over, it is time to provide the bulbs with the sun they need to bloom.
 To start forcing Dutch iris bulbs, place a few inches (8 cm.) of clean pebbles or florist marbles in a shallow bowl.

 Set the flat end of the iris bulbs in the pebbles so that they remain upright.
 They can be placed quite close together, even as close as an inch (2.5 cm) apart.
 Add water to the bowl to a level just below the base of the bulbs.